 Johan Meyer, one of the Cape’s recognized young winemaking leaders, crafts the wines of Mount Abora.
 Johan produces natural wines, using zero commercial yeast and no other modern winemaking preparations.
 The grapes are harvested earlier to ensure lower alcohol levels and to retain brightness and life.
 Whole bunch fermentation is liberally utilized on both red and white wines, with post-fermentation hot maceration on skins and stalks.
 As proud members of the Swartland Independent movement, Mount Abora reflects not only a vivid imagination, but a true sense of place with innovative, compelling wines.

+From one of South Africa’s rising stars to now one of the most influential and important winemakers in the country, Donovan Rall has produced exceptional wine that has been extolled by critics since his launch vintage of Rall Wines in 2008.
+Following an education in viticulture and oenology, extensive travels and harvests eventually brought him back to the Swartland where he found his inspiration for Mediterranean varietals, and the dream of making unique and naturally-styled wines under his own label from scattered old vineyards.
 Working closely with growers in the Swartland and in Stellenbosch to secure the best possible fruit at the optimal ripeness and balance, the vineyards are selected on the basis of soil type and age of the vines.
-Currently, the fruit for the two Rall blends is sourced from ten different vineyards, primarily from Swartland, with the main soil types being decomposed granite for the white and schist for the red.
+Currently, the fruit for the Rall range is sourced from ten different vineyards, primarily from Swartland, with the main soil types being decomposed granite for the white and schist for the red.
 The hands-off winemaking technique that follows is only possible if the vines are low yielding and the growth is in balance.

 Richard Kershaw Wines